Best Life Alert Alternatives for 2025 (No Contracts)

 Cost of Bay Alarm Medical versus Life Alert

+Bay Alarm Medical is also our top pick for the most affordable Life Alert alternative.
 Buying all of Life Alert’s devices costs $198 up front and nearly $90 per month.
 If you buy the same types of devices from Bay Alarm Medical, you’ll pay $79 up front and nearly $50 per month.

 That’s a savings of $119 up front and $40 per month by choosing Bay Alarm Medical instead of Life Alert.
+Plus, if you buy a second pendant for someone who lives with you, Bay Alarm Medical will monitor it for free.

 Learn more in our full Bay Alarm Medical review or take a closer look at Bay Alarm Medical vs. Life Alert.

-2. Medical Guardian: Best GPS medical alert
+2. Medical Guardian: Best GPS alternative to Life Alert

 Best GPS medical alert